Jersson Vásquez

-Jersson Vásquez Shapiama (born 5 March 1986) is a Peruvian footballer who plays primarily as a left back.
-He currently plays for César Vallejo in the Torneo Descentralizado.
+Jersson Vásquez Shapiama (born 5 March 1986) is a Peruvian professional footballer who plays as a left-back for César Vallejo in the Torneo Descentralizado.

-Club career
+Career

 Jersson Vasquez began his career with Sporting Cristal in 2004.
 He was part of the Cristal squad that finished as champions of the 2005 Torneo Descentralizado.

 Then he had a short spell with Total Clean FBC in 2007.
 He made 11 appearances in his time with the Arequipa side.

 In January 2008 he joined José Gálvez FBC.